mtumilowicz/reports/README.md

 * _InsertablePdfImage_ - interface used for inserting images
 * _InsertablePdfTable_ - base class used in building tables (inserted into pdf)
+* _PdfDocumentBuilder_ - util class used in composing pdf files

 <a name="xls"></a>
 XLS